 BE CAREFUL: Some people get confused between Portland cement and Pre-Mix and some manufacturers will base batch capacity on Pre-Mix for their concrete mixers since a lot of consumers will purchase Pre-Mix from their local Home Depot or Lowes.
 Pre-Mix is more efficient for almost all jobsite applications.

 So you must ask or realize that if the machine has a rating of 1-2 bags and it is only a 5 cubic foot cement mixer it is based off of pre-mix bags.
 Because 2 bags of regular cement or (Portland cement) would require a 1000 lbs of mixing material to complete the job and no towable mixer can handle that, only an industrial sized batch plant.

-Other things to consider is how the machine is powered, do you need a gas or electric mixer, that all depends on how or where you plan to mix.
+Other things to consider is how the cement mixers are powered, do you need a gas or electric mixer, that all depends on how or where you plan to mix.
 If you are on a jobsite and power is not easily accessible then gas is the way to go, if you are mixing indoors or have a generator on site, electric is a great alternative as its quiet and requires a lot less maintenance then a gas engine.
 There different types of cement mixers for different types of jobs.

 Cement Mixing Tips: